 About Dover Roman Fort

-Known as the the Classis Britannica, the Roman British fleet was headquartered here the first half of the second century AD and the large fort built to defend it covered more than two acres.
+Known as the the Classis Britannica, the Roman British fleet was stationed at Dover during the first half of the 2nd century, with the large fort built to defend it covering more than two acres.

 The ultimate guide to Roman sites in Britain, from Vindolanda to Segedunum, Durnovaria and more, includes an interactive map of Roman ruins in the UK.